sdm4fzi/aas_middleware/Use_cases_aas_transformation.md

 # TODO: open TODOS vor v0.2.0

 internal optimization:
-- (1): add a basyx caching connector with internal caching or redis and also use only one aiohttp session!
+- (done): add a basyx caching connector with internal caching or redis and also use only one aiohttp session!

 new features:
 - (3): add support for defining a DataModel with JsonSchema